 This is all about learning from my own mistakes.
 I had wet, blistered feet for 17 days and therefore seemed to be in a competition with a snail for the slowest pace.
 Scottish rain and acidic bog has magical properties, it seems to penetrate the impenetrable.
 Sealskinz waterproof socks are equally as magic, being the one thing that keeps the water out.
-I redid part of Cape Wrath this year (2017) wearing these and had happy, dry feet.
+I redid part of Cape Wrath in 2017 wearing these and had happy, dry feet.
 I seemed to be very much in the minority!

 River crossings, along with midges, will become the bane of your trip.
 When in spate, the rivers can flow at full force up to your thighs, hips or waist.
 Heaving across them in boots and gaiters will just mean one thing – sodden boots and wet feet.
 Not an appealing prospect for a 17-day hike.
 Take lightweight diving or pool shoes with a strong grip on the soles and a secure fit around your feet.
 They became my best friend on the trail!